Game Theory Analysis of Third-Party Regulation in Organic Supply Chains: Discussion

 \section{Discussion}

+The sensitivity analysis demonstrated that the regulatory recommendations (higher \( r \), calibrated \( p \), and support for reputation effects) are robust in direction but highly parameter-dependent in magnitude.

 The game-theoretical model provides insights into how regulation and agents interact to deter fraudulent labeling in organic food supply chains.
 By quantifying penalty thresholds that discourage misrepresentation, it offers policymakers a tool to adjust interventions according to market conditions.
+Therefore, policymakers should prioritize reducing the organic cost premium through targeted subsidies and invest in monitoring infrastructure to achieve \( r \geq 0.7 \) whenever cost asymmetries are large.

 The model shows that stricter regulatory environments substantially reduce dishonest behavior.
 This outcome supports \citeA{Mccluskey2000} and \citeA{StarbirdAmanor-Boadu2007}, who found that consistent penalties and third-party monitoring enhance consumer trust.
 In contrast, lenient settings with low penalties or rare inspections lead to weaker deterrence and riskier equilibria.
 These findings stress the need to calibrate both penalties and monitoring frequency to match the level of market risk.